craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 The spaces that have been disturbed here are obvious, where bloodstains and strewn furniture suggest that the most common travelers here are either injured, and looking to camp, or hunting for easy prey.

 #### The Arched Road (4/rr)
 The entrance to this city is a massive carved arch, standing over a once glorious road, which has overgrown into a thick, impassable, wall of foliage.
+Nature has aggressively reclaimed this place, leaving worn cobblestone and grand carving buried in dense green life.

 #### The Construction Site (4/rr)
 The Construction Site is east of [[#The Arched Road (4/rr)]], and north of [[#The Mall (6/rr)]].
 The site is composed of a few tall tower-cranes, a few dozen foundations, and tons of construction material.
 The area is spaced as all the other buildings in the city are, but the buildings themselves are missing, leaving the area very open to visual inspections.